EXECUTIVE ADVISORY

 How do you handle the people side of a restructure?

 Carefully.
 Org design is a structural exercise, but it affects real people — their roles, their reporting relationships, sometimes their jobs.
-We design the transition plan with that in mind: sequenced communication, leader preparation, clear timelines, and support for affected employees.
-When the change is large enough to warrant dedicated change management support, we’ll recommend adding that as a companion engagement.
+We design the transition plan with that in mind: sequenced communication, leader preparation, and clear timelines.
+When the change is large enough to warrant a sustained change program, we’ll recommend adding that as a companion engagement.

 We just completed an acquisition.
 When should we start org design work?